Skip to content

 πŸ›°οΈπŸ‘΄

-Dozens of websites and social media ads falsely claim that Starlink offers a senior discount, that the Affordable Connectivity Program (ACP) is available for Starlink, or that a “government Starlink senior program” exists.
-All of these are false or outright scams.
-Starlink has no senior discount, no age-based pricing, and does not participate in any federal assistance program as of May 2026.
-The ACP ended permanently on June 1, 2024 β€” it no longer exists.
-If a website asks for your Social Security number, bank information, or Medicare number to “enroll” you in a Starlink senior program β€” that is a scam designed to steal your information.
-Report it immediately at fcc.gov/complaints.
-If you already submitted personal information, visit IdentityTheft.gov right away.
+Websites and social media ads are falsely claiming Starlink offers a “government senior program,” an ACP discount, or special pricing for people over 65.
+Every one of these claims is false.
+Starlink has no senior discount, no age-based tier, and does not participate in any federal subsidy program.
+The ACP ended permanently on June 1, 2024 and cannot be applied to any bill.
+If any website asks for your Medicare number, Social Security number, or bank information to “enroll” you in a Starlink senior program β€” stop immediately.
+That is an identity theft operation.
+Report it at fcc.gov/complaints or call 1-888-225-5322.
+If you already shared personal information, go to IdentityTheft.gov right now.

 • 1